truenas/middleware/docs/userguide/truenas_sharing.rst

 #.
 Click the "Ownership" button.
 To create the user account on the TrueNAS® system, type their name into the "User" field and check the "Create User"
    checkbox.
 This will prompt you to type in and confirm the user's password. **If the user will not be sharing this share with other users**, type their name into the "Group" field and click the box "Create Group". **If, however, the share will be used by several users**, instead type in a group name and check the "Create Group" box.
-In the example shown in Figure 10.4d, *user1* has been used for both the user and group name, meaning that this share will only be used by *user1*.
-When finished, click "Return" to return to the screen shown in Figure 10.1d.
+For example, if *user1* has been used for both the user and group name, this share will only be used by *user1*.
+When finished, click "Return".

 #.
 Click the "Add" button. **If you forget to do this, the share will not be created**.
 Clicking the "Add" button will add an entry to the "Name" frame with
    the name that you typed into "Share name".